 Just 72 hours after this disaster, here are the five supplies that have become difficult or impossible to find.

 Concerns over closed refineries and disrupted pipelines erupted into a full-blown panic run on gasoline across Texas cities.
 Here’s the crazy thing, the shortages are not just happening in the greater Houston area, but two hundred miles north in Dallas, as well as in the cities of Austin and San Antonio, TX.
-This panic for gas is so insane that we are seeing gas lines that have been likened to the 1970’s.

 While state officials are saying, “there is no need to worry,” things are getting real in Texas and whether they want to admit, the situation is beginning to get heated.
 So much so that reports of fist fights for fuel are popping up.